-Link Between Sleep Apnea And Mental Health
+Link Between Sleep Apnea and Mental Health

 The relationship between sleep and physical health has always been intertwined.
-The same applies to the relation between sleep and mental health.
+The same applies to the relationship between sleep and mental health.
 Poor sleep can worsen many chronic mental illnesses.
 And some forms of mental disorders such as depression may be the direct result of sleep deprivation.

 While brain chemistry is not completely understood, it appears that a good night’s sleep gives the mind a period of restoration.
 Without that opportunity to recharge, brain chemistry alters.
 Existing mental health issues are aggravated.
 Compromised daytime alertness over long periods may lead to other mental disorders such as depression.